Suchismita-Deb/Suchismita-Deb.github.io/content/post/Java/InterviewQuestion/Topic4.md

 **Project Information**

 Defines basic metadata about the project.
 It includes:

-groupId: A unique identifier for your organization or project (e.g., com.example).
+**groupId**: A unique identifier for your organization or project (e.g., com.example).

-artifactId: The project's name, which is usually the name of the generated JAR/WAR file (e.g., my-project).
+**artifactId**: The project's name, which is usually the name of the generated JAR/WAR file (e.g., my-project).

-version: Indicates the current version of your project.
+**version**: Indicates the current version of your project.
 A typical format is major.minor.patch (e.g., 1.0.0).

 These attributes help Maven identify your project uniquely within a repository.
 ```xml